skx/e-comments/README.md

 Client-Side Inclusion
 ---------------------

-Including comments to the static-pages on your site is a simple as including the following in your HTML HEAD section:
+Permitting comments on your sites static-pages is a simple as including the following in your HTML HEAD section:

     <script src="http://code.jquery.com/jquery-1.10.1.min.js"></script>